jamescln/re-former/README.md

 the document I can see that using more Ruby-like syntax can provide a more elegant solution to interacting
 with models in the backend.
 Having said that, the form_tag workflow is not massively more efficient than
 using HTML forms overall, given how similar the structures are for both workflows.

+## Third Step

+The third step is replacing the form_tag workflow with `form_with model`.
+This method saves a lot of time
+by building on existing work already done when generating the model.
+The use of Ruby do loop syntax
+prevents needing to write unnecessary boilerplate code and also makes the form code easier to read.